CLUB ADVISING AT SRJC

 WHEN YOUR PRESENCE IS REQUIRED

-- Any meeting or event outside normal business hours (before 8am or after 5pm) or off-campus.
+- Any on-campus meeting or event outside normal business hours (before 8am or after 5pm)

-- Meetings where money is involved/financial decisions are made (ensure majority agreement).
+- Officer elections and any meeting where money is involved/financial decisions are made (help ensure there's a majority agreement).

 - Official online events (hosted on SRJC-affiliated Zoom)